 June, 2012 — Alex accepts a professorship in the Geography Department at Clark University, starting September 2012.

 February 16, 2012 — On invitation from Secretary of State Hillary Clinton, Mark visits the State Department to attend the announcement of a new U.S.-led Initiative on Climate Change and Clean Air, targeted at reducing short-lived pollutants that adversely affect both climate and health.

 New York Times coverage of initiative

-January, 2012 — Chaoyi and Justin visit Joe McConnell's Trace Chemistry Laboratory at the Desert Research Institute to assist with the analysis of an Arctic ice core
+January, 2012 — Graduate students Chaoyi Jiao and Justin Perket visit Joe McConnell's Trace Chemistry Laboratory at the Desert Research Institute to assist with the analysis of an Arctic ice core

 Fall 2011 — Mark is a lead author on two reports published about climate effects of black carbon:

 - Integrated Assessment of Black Carbon and Tropospheric Ozone (2011), published by the United Nations Environmental Programme and the World Meteorological Organization.
 See the Summary for Decision Makers or the Full Report